Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-4. He asked all the soldiers except one their names.
+2. ______ The officer asked the soldiers to whisper their names.

 Text 502